 These Greek oven baked fries are crispy on the outside and tender on the inside.
-They’re topped with feta and served with homemade tzatziki.
+Topped with feta and served with homemade tzatziki, these are the perfect side dish for many dishes including gyro or souvlaki.

-I love potatoes and I’ve got a few good potato recipes including Mediterranean potato salad, Greek potatoes and skordalia (Greek potato and garlic dip) here on the blog.
-When it comes to fries, I always choose oven baked ones over deep fried.
-It’s crispy, light and fresh.
-The flavors are right there and with a quick Greek twist, you can make the best oven baked fries right at the comfort of your home.
+I love potatoes and I’ve got a few good potato recipes including Mediterranean potato salad, batata harra (Lebanese spicy potatoes) and skordalia (Greek potato and garlic dip) here on the blog.
+And today we're adding another recipe to the collection: Greek baked fries!
+It’s crispy, light and fresh, the flavors are right there and with a nice Greek twist.

-Let me tell you why I’m such a big fan of these Greek fries:
+Let me tell you why I’m such a big fan of this recipe:

-- They’re baked: baked fries are healthier and frankly, easier to make.
+- Baked, not fried: baked fries are healthier and frankly, easier to make.
 Just toss the potatoes with some olive oil and you’re halfway there!

-- The flavors: The combination of feta, oregano and lemon takes you right to the shores of the Mediterranean.
+- Flavors: The combination of feta, oregano and lemon takes you right to the shores of the Mediterranean.
 Trust me, you don’t want to miss that.

 - A great side dish: These baked fries go with so many dishes and make a quick side dish.
 More on that below!

-Both russet potatoes and yukon gold potatoes work perfectly for baked fries.
+- Potatoes - Both russet potatoes and yukon gold potatoes work well for baked fries.
 I love using yukon gold because while the potatoes are super crispy on the outside, they stay very tender and creamy on the inside and that’s just perfect.
 For the most flavorful baked fries, don’t peel the potatoes.

-The best part!
+- Toppings - The best part!
 You can top these Greek fries with crumbled feta, chopped parsley, coriander or even dill.
 Squeeze some lemon juice if you like it a little tangy.
+Keep in mind that it's best to get a block of feta and crumble it yourself for better flavor and texture instead of using store bought crumbled feta.

 How to make Greek style oven baked fries

-Preheat the oven to 400°F and coat a baking sheet with nonstick cooking spray.
+- Bake in the oven: Preheat the oven to 400°F and coat a baking sheet with nonstick cooking spray.
 Transfer the potatoes to the sheet pan and spread them into one single layer.
 Make sure they don’t overlap, this helps with even cooking and crispiness of the potatoes.
-Bake in the oven for 20 to 25 minutes, until they’re fully cooked and crispy on the outside.
+Bake in the oven for 30 to 40 minutes, until they’re fully cooked and crispy on the outside.
 Stir and flip the potatoes halfway through so they get crispy.

 These are best eaten right out of the oven and fresh.
 However, if you have leftovers, you can store them in an airtight container in the fridge for up to 2 days.